-Two frequently heard terms in insolvency are Liquidation and CVA (Company Voluntary Arrangement) but what exactly are the differences between the two?
+When companies get into trouble we can often hear two frequently heard terms; Liquidation and CVA (Company Voluntary Arrangement) but what exactly are the differences between the two and what do they mean to the people concerned?

 A CVA is a method of allowing the company to trade, providing some protection for its creditors but also ensuring that the debts can be managed in a structured way.
+This option is particularly suitable where the company is profitable but is just hampered by debts or onerous contracts.
 Administered by a licenced Insolvency Practitioner it allows the company to pay a proportion of its debts over a defined period of time.

-A CVA can be applied for where all of the directors or members agree that this is the most suitable course of action (and assuming that the company complies with certain requirements).
-In the case of compulsory liquidation the creditors can ask that the company is stopped from trading and liquidated.
+One of the main differences between A CVA and liquidation is who actually instigates the proceedings.
+A CVA can be applied for by the directors where all of the directors or members agree that this is the most suitable course of action (and assuming that the company complies with certain requirements).
+In the case of compulsory liquidation it is the creditors that can ask that the action is started that can ultimately ensure that company is stopped from trading and liquidated.

 To gain a CVA the payment plan must be presented to creditors at a meeting and can only go forward if 75% (by debt value) agree.
 With voluntary liquidation 75% (by value of shares) of the shareholders must agree to the winding up of the firm.